ApryseSDK/pdftron-flutter/README.md

 ```

 ### importBookmarkJson
-Import user bookmarks into the document.
+Imports user bookmarks into the document.
 The input needs to be a valid bookmark JSON format.

 Parameters: